 Many data sources will include recommendations on how to cite their data.
 When retrieving data or statistical tables, look for instructions on "How to Cite."
 Keep in mind not all sources provide citation instructions.

-Content in this guide was reused from University of North Carolina's "How to Cite Data" subject guide.
+Content in this guide was reused from University of North Carolina's "How to Cite Data" subject guide and ICPSR's guide on data citation.

 APA, MLA and Chicago examples are from: A Quick Guide to Data Citation.
 International Association for Social Science Information Services & Technology.
 Special Interest Group on Data Citation, 2012.